flaviostutz/schelly/README.md

 # Some details

-* Schelly will avoid performing concurrent invocations on webhook api
+* Schelly will avoid performing concurrent invocations on webhook API

 * If a backup fails (POST /backup webhook returns something different from 201), it will wait 5 seconds and retry again until 'grace time'